vagnerjsmello/car-auction-management-system/README.md

 - **Custom Exceptions and Validations:**
   Custom exceptions have been standardised to centralise error messages and simplify error handling.
 Validations are implemented with **FluentValidation** and tested with **FluentValidation.TestHelper** to ensure data consistency.

+  **Notification Pattern**
+  Instead of throwing exceptions immediately for validation errors, our system collects errors into an `OperationResult`.
+This allows all validation errors to be returned together in a single, unified response, making error handling more efficient and user-friendly.

 ---

 ## Key Tests and Requirements Coverage